Charles Alexander, Duke of Württemberg: Biography

+At age fourteen, he began his career as a monarch when he succeeded his father as Duke of Württemberg-Winnental (a branch of the House of Württemberg) in 1698.
+He went on to serve in several other roles and was Duke of Württemberg at the time of his death in 1737.

-He succeeded his father as Duke of Württemberg-Winnental in 1698.
-As a successful army-commander in service of the Holy Roman Emperor, he had converted to Roman Catholicism in 1712.
+As a successful army-commander in service of the Holy Roman Emperor, he had converted to Roman Catholicism for political gain and advancement in 1712.
 He was militarily successful under Prince Eugene of Savoy in the Spanish War of Succession as well as in the Ottoman–Venetian War.
 In 1719 he was appointed imperial governor of Belgrade.

 In 1720 Holy Roman Emperor Charles VI appointed him governor of the Kingdom of Serbia in Belgrade.
 While in this post he married Princess Marie Auguste of Thurn and Taxis (1706–56) in 1727; they had 4 children.

 After 13 years of autocratically ruling over Serbia, in 1733 Charles Alexander inherited the Duchy of Württemberg from his cousin, Eberhard Louis.
 As Duke of Württemberg he moved the court back from Ludwigsburg to the nearby capital of Stuttgart.
 He ruled over the Duchy until his sudden death in 1737, and was succeeded by his nine-year-old son, Charles Eugene.

 During his reign, he employed as his financier the ill-fated Joseph Süss Oppenheimer, who was executed in 1738 for abuse of office during the reign of the duke.

 Family

-He married Princess Marie Auguste of Thurn and Taxis (1706–1756) in 1727; they had 6 children:
+On 1 May 1727, he married Princess Marie Auguste of Thurn and Taxis (1706–1756).
+They had 6 children; four of whom survived to adulthood: